celebrity

 "Katy Perry is an artist.
 Artists are emotional people.
 Emotions are what drive their talent," he said.

-A 2023 judge ruled mostly in Taylor's favour, but rejected further claims that her trademark was infringed through clothing sold at Target and Myer and websites such as Amazon and eBay.
+The first court ruling, in April 2023, was mostly in favour of designer Katie Jane Taylor (née Perry), but rejected claims that her trademark was infringed through clothing sold at Target and Myer, or websites like Amazon and eBay.

 Justice Brigette Markovic described the case as a "tale of two women, two teenage dreams and one name" in her ruling.

-But in June 2023, Perry appealed the decision — leading to new results in November 2024.
+A few months later, in June 2023, Katy Perry appealed the decision — leading to new results in November 2024.

 ADVERTISEMENT